 1. Prioritize ratings and reviews.

 These days, homeowners can thoroughly research projects from the comfort of their homes – from the materials they want to the contractors they hire.
 And in most cases, they’ll see your customer reviews before they get to the stage of calling references.
-In fact, HomeAdvisor has found that pros with three or more reviews are three times more likely to win jobs than pros with fewer.
+In fact, Angi Leads (formerly HomeAdvisor Pro) has found that pros with three or more reviews are three times more likely to win jobs than pros with fewer.

 2. Diversify your marketing plan.